-Understanding the causes for health inequalities as the abundant literature on SDH demonstrate is complex.
-In this chapter using the case study of autistics adults in Israel, I tried to understand one of a mechanism that contributed to inequlities in the distribution of the SDH between autistic adults.
-This unequal distribution in turn result in health inequlities.
-Put in the words of Sir Marmort (2010), I tried to explain the cause of “cause of causes”.
-While the reasons for inequlities between different health related social positions cannot be summarized to one factor, this chapter demonstrated that those who are perceived as an actor that reduce inequlities, health social movements (HSM; Brown & Zavestoski, 2004) can contribute to the creation of inequlities.
-By demonstrating the intersected social position of the representatives that claim to represent the entire population, the chapter illustrated their actions intentionally and unintentionally serve first and foremost their interest, even on the expense of discriminating marginalized community they supposed to represent.
-As the blame for this cause for inequality, as I claim, should not be put on the organizations themselves who struggle to promote services in conditions of total neglect, but on the government, this chapter has important implication not only on our understanding of HSM, but on health policy construction process.
-These implications will be further discussed.
+Understanding the causes for health inequalities, as the abundant literature on SDH demonstrates, is complex.
+In this chapter, using the case study of autistic adults in Israel, I analyzed one of the mechanisms that contributed to inequalities in the distribution of SDH among autistic adults.
+This unequal distribution, in turn, resulted in health inequalities.
+In the words of Sir Marmort (2010), I tried to explain the “cause of causes.”
+While the reasons for inequalities between different health related social positions cannot be accounted for by only one factor, this chapter made the case that those who are perceived as actors working in the interests of reducing inequalities, health social movements (HSM; Brown & Zavestoski, 2004), can actually themselves contribute to the creation of inequalities.
+By shedding light on the intersected social position of the representatives who claim to represent the entire population, the chapter illustrated that their actions intentionally and unintentionally served, first and foremost, their own interests, even at the expense of the marginalized community they were supposed to represent.
+As the blame for this cause for inequality, as I claim, should not be put on the organizations themselves that struggle to promote services in conditions of total neglect, but on the government, this chapter has important implications not only for our understanding of HSM, but on the health policy construction process.
+These implications will be further discussed in the following chapter.